GLKC-Lab/microglia-morphometry/README.md

 - Custom features:
     - Centroid_X_Pixel, Centroid_Y_Pixel, Centroid_Z_Pixel: The coordinates of the cell's centroid.
     - Centroid_Time_Frames: The cell's time point in the TIFF stack.
-    - BrightestPoint_X_Pixel, BrightestPoint_Y_Pixel: The coordinates of the brigthest point within the cell, as determined after blurring the image with a Gaussian filter with a sigma of 3 pixels.
+    - BrightestPoint_X_Pixel, BrightestPoint_Y_Pixel: The coordinates of the brightest point within the cell, as determined after blurring the image with a Gaussian filter with a sigma of 3 pixels.
 This is useful to determine the likely position of the cell's soma.
     - BrightestPointToCentroidDistance_Pixel: The distance of the cell's brightest point to its centroid.
     - RadiusAtBrightestPoint_Pixel: The distance from the cell's brightest point to the closest point outside the cell.
 The motivation to add this feature was to get a measurement that could represent the size of the cell's soma.
     - ImageBoundaryContact_Pixel: The number of pixels of the cell that are at the image boundary.
 This is useful to reject cells from the statistical analysis that are not fully in the image and therefore have compormised shape and intensity measurements.